Madis0/mc-language-porter/README.md

 ## The scripts

 * `runall.py` - Executes the main scripts one-by-one in required order.
-Coming soon.
 * `downloader.py` - Extracts and downloads various language files from official sources, including Java Edition, Java Edition Realms and Bedrock Edition.
 The script downloads the beta/snapshot versions to get the latest language changes early.
 * `mapper.py` - Automatically creates CSV-formatted mappings by comparing Java Edition files with Bedrock Edition ones.
 * `porter.py` - Creates a Bedrock Edition-compatible language file using mappings, extra mappings, and/or extra translated phrases.